csphilli/roger-skyline-1/readme.md

 ```
 # Network and Security Part

-##	You must create a non-root user to conect to the machine and work.
+##	You must create a non-root user to connect to the machine and work.

 * This was done during the setup of the VM.
 ##	Use sudo, with this user, to be able to perform operations requiring special rights.